UCSF Flow Cytometry Training Program

 • Additional Resources

-Class (2b) Full Spectrum (FS) Flow Cytometry & SpectroFlo:
+Class (2b) Full Spectrum (FS) Flow Cytometry & SpectroFlo (runs monthly):

-• The Similarities and Differences between CFC and FS, including Spectral Unmixing
+• Similarities and differences between CFC and FS, including Spectral Unmixing

 • Workflows to Plan/Execute a Spectral Flow Experiment

-• Testing Staining Panels, Running QC Checks, Evaluating Data
+• Assessing/testing Staining Panels, Running QC Checks, Evaluating Data

 • Identifying Problems, Unmixing Artifacts etc.